AviatrixSystems/Docs/HowTos/gateway.rst

 gateway, but the configuration does not take effect until the primary gateway fails over to backup gateway.

-If you use Aviatrix gateway for `Egress Control function <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_ and need gateway HA function, you should select this option.

 If you consider to deploy `Aviatrix Transit Network <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_, high availability is built into the workflow, you do not need to come to this page.